AL4K4Z4M/DolphinTrap/README.md

 # DolphinTrap

-DolphinTrap is a command line interface tool that helps a user create evil portals for use on Flipper Zero devices,
+DolphinTrap is a command line interface tool that helps a user create evil portals for use on Flipper Zero devices.

 # Features